bitcobblers/DrillSergeant/README.md

 ### Keep Logic In Behaviors to a Minimum

 Logic for behaviors should go in their respective steps.
-Likewise setup code for dependency resolution should be taken care of within the [BehaviorResolverSetup] method.
+Likewise setup code for dependency resolution should be taken care of within the `[BehaviorResolverSetup]` method.
 Try to avoid writing any code within the behavior itself unless it is trivial.

-Internally `DrillSergeant` will execute the behavior method prior to executing any test cases, therefore it's important not to write any logic within the behavior itself.
-The behavior should only be a single a single return statement.

 ```
 public Behavior MyBehavior(int a, int b, [Inject] MyDependency dependency)